wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

    - NOT include date tags
    - Focus ONLY on immediate, agreed-upon actions
    - NEVER include speculative or possible future tasks
-   - When generating a new journal entry for a new date, review the most recent previous entry.
-Copy all uncompleted items from that entry's "Today's Next Steps" section into the new entry's "Previous Next Steps" section, adding a date tag (e.g., "(from MM-DD)") using the previous entry's date.
-Do not include items that were completed.
+   - **Starting a New Day:** When starting a new journal entry for a new date ($TODAY), review the most recent previous entry.
+Copy all items from that *previous* entry's "Today's Next Steps" section into the *new* entry's "Previous Next Steps" section.
+Add a date tag `(from YYYY-MM-DD)` to each copied item, using the date of the *previous* entry.
+Only copy items that were not completed.

 2. "Previous Next Steps" section must:
-   - Include ALL uncompleted items from previous entries
+   - Include ALL uncompleted items from previous entries' "Today's Next Steps" sections.
-   - If in doubt about whether an item is completed, include it (err on the side of inclusion)
+   - If in doubt about whether an item is completed, include it (err on the side of inclusion).
-   - Add date tags to EACH item (format: "(from MM-DD)" where MM-DD is the actual date with leading zeros, e.g., "05-01")
+   - Add date tags to EACH item (`(from YYYY-MM-DD)` format, using the date of the entry where the item was originally listed as a "Today's Next Step").
+   - **CRITICAL: Preserve Existing Date Tags:** If an item already has a date tag when moved from a previous day's "Today's Next Steps", **DO NOT** remove, change, or rewrite that date tag.
+It must remain exactly as it was.
-   - For items without existing date tags, use the date of the entry where they appeared
+   - For items without existing date tags (e.g., copied from older entries before date tags were used), use the date of the entry where they appeared.
-   - Sort from newest to oldest by date tag (most recent dates first)
+   - Sort from newest to oldest by date tag (most recent dates first).
-   - If you find duplicate/similar items from different dates, consolidate them and use the most recent date
+   - If you find duplicate/similar items from different dates, consolidate them and use the most recent date tag.
-   - Count each calendar date as one journal entry (even if updated multiple times that day)
+   - Count each calendar date as one journal entry (even if updated multiple times that day).
-   - Add [Old] flag BEFORE items that are 8+ journal entries old (example: "[Old] Create user authentication (from 04-15)")
+   - Add `[Old]` flag BEFORE items that are 8+ journal entries old (example: `[Old] Create user authentication (from 2025-04-15)`).
-   - Start counting age from when the item first appeared in any Next Steps section
+   - Start counting age from when the item first appeared in any Next Steps section.
-   - REMOVE any item over 10 journal entries old
+   - REMOVE any item over 10 journal entries old.
-   - Check the Accomplishments section of recent entries to determine if items have been implemented
+   - Check the Accomplishments section of recent entries to determine if items have been implemented.

 REQUIRED CHECKLIST (verify EACH item):
 - [ ] Included ALL journal system changes (if any)